U.S. Geological Survey Manual

 (1) Establishes Bureau policy and program in conformance with 29 CFR 1960.

-F. Regional Occupational Safety and Health Staff.
+G. Regional or Bureau Occupational Safety and Health Staff.

-G. Managers and Supervisors.
+H. Managers and Supervisors.

 (2) Ensure that no employee will be subjected to reprisal for reporting unsafe or unhealthful conditions or exercising his or her safety and health rights as described in paragraph 6A.